AllenNeuralDynamics/aind-metadata-mapper/README.md

 #### Validation settings

 - **`raise_if_invalid`** (bool, default=False): Controls validation behavior:
-  - `True`: Raises an error if any fetched metadata is invalid.
+  - `True`: Raises an error if any fetched metadata is invalid, or if `acquisition_start_time` or `subject_id` mismatch between settings and acquisition.json.
-  - `False`: Logs a warning and continues with best-effort validation.
+  - `False`: Logs an error and continues when `acquisition_start_time` or `subject_id` mismatch between settings and acquisition.json.
+Logs a warning and continues with best-effort validation for other metadata issues.
-  - Also applies to `acquisition_start_time` mismatch validation (when both settings and acquisition.json provide a value).

 - **`raise_if_mapper_errors`** (bool, default=True): Controls mapper execution behavior:
   - `True`: Raises an error if any automated mapper (e.g., for instrument-specific formats) fails.